mattboldt/mattboldt.github.io/_posts/2017-03-11-aws-opsworks-rails-chef-12.markdown

 berks install
 berks package cookbooks.tar.gz
 ```
-You should now find `cookbooks.tar.gz` in your local directory; this archive contains all dependencies you're included in your `metadata.rb` file, as well as all your _dependencies'_ dependencies.
+You should now find `cookbooks.tar.gz` in your local directory; this archive contains all dependencies you've included in your `metadata.rb` file, as well as all your _dependencies'_ dependencies.
 You'll need to upload this file to an S3 bucket in your AWS account.

 ## Creating a New OpsWorks Stack